Botched Room Soundproofing

 The contractor was unaware of the flanking noise paths and did not take the necessary steps to mitigate them.
 Most contractors make this mistake with room soundproofing, neglecting to consult an acoustic engineer before construction.

-The wall has a door in it.
+The wall (see Fig. 2) has a door in it.
 Most standard doors, when perfectly sealed, have STC 30 to 35.
 No door is perfectly sealed.
-The door is the acoustically weakest part of the wall and dominates the test results, causing STC 28.
+The door is the weakest acoustic part of the wall and dominates the test results, causing STC 28.

 Fixing the problem in the room soundproofing.

-It is impossible to improve the door to achieve STC 55.
+It is not possible to achieve STC 55 for the door.
 The only solution is to replace it with a special acoustic door.
-This is a problem when the customer wishes to have all doors the same appearance.
+This is a problem when the customer wishes all doors to appear the same.

-Enclosing the duct in the plenum above the conference room in a drywall chase would mitigate the noise path through the duct openings in the walls.
+Enclosing the ducts in the plenum above the conference room in a drywall duct chase can mitigate the noise path through its openings in the walls.

 Fixing a botched room soundproofing is always more expensive than doing it right the first time with the advice of an acoustic engineer.